-Without a doubt, the most common question SageVest Wealth Management advisors hear is “How much do I need to retire?”
+One of the most common questions SageVest Wealth Management advisors hear is “How much do I need to retire?”

-In reality, there’s no universal answer.
+In reality, there’s no one universal answer.
 Retirement dreams are different for everyone, and they change as life constantly evolves.
 However, there is a universal objective to be financially comfortable.
-The amount of income you need today can offer insights into what you’ll need to replicate tomorrow.
+The amount of income you need today can offer insight into what you’ll eventually need to replicate in retirement.
 If you haven’t already explored retirement planning, we offer a quick and easy chart as an initial gauge of your preparedness.

-The following matrix was prepared by JP Morgan Asset Management.
-It offers a glimpse of target savings, relative to earnings at varying ages.
+The following matrix offers a glimpse of the amount of savings you should currently have captured, relative to earnings at varying ages.

-The chart above should serve only as a guide, as it’s based upon a number of generic assumptions.
-When it comes to retirement, there’s no ‘one-size-fits-all’ model.
+The chart above should serve only as a guide as it is based upon a number of generic assumptions.
+When it comes to retirement, there is no ‘one-size-fits-all’ model.

 - Are you entitled to a pension?
 If so, will it grow with inflation?